Bug report #9748

 ALTER TABLE prg_tutela ALTER COLUMN geom TYPE geometry(MultiPolygon,32632) USING ST_Force_2d(geom);

-#4 Updated by Sandro Santilli about 5 years ago
+#4 Updated by Sandro Santilli over 5 years ago

 - Status changed from Closed to Reopened

 Reopening as this table does not load in any of 1.8, 2.4, 2.6, 2.8 and master barnches:

 CREATE TABLE t (g geometry); INSERT INTO t VALUES ('POINT(0 0 0 0)');